Sk1458/WeatherAPP/README.md

-# WeatherApp made by using pyhton flask for backend
+# WeatherApp made by using python flask as backend